Axway/api-builder-docs/content/en/docs/release_notes/flint.md

 * #7168: Added smart `content-type` header selection to [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/plugin-ft-oas) when a HTTP response body is set in the flow without a `content-type` header.
 The flow-trigger will attempt to determine the correct `content-type` from the OpenAPI document.
 * #7168: Added automatic JSON response body encoding to [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/plugin-ft-oas) when a `content-type` header is not set in the flow and the OpenAPI document describes a single JSON mime-type for that response.
 * #7195: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) can now handle OpenAPI specifications containing cyclical references with `requestBody` of content-type `application/x-www-form-urlencoded` or `multipart/form-data`.
+* #7138: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/plugin-ft-oas) now supports configuration overrides in the OpenAPI 2.0 and 3.0 api-docs when `config.overrides` are enabled.

 ## Fixes